cakephp/docs/en/models/saving-your-data.rst

     ));
     $this->Post->save();

-The above would update the title and published fields and save them to the database.
+The above would update the title and published fields and save the record to the database.

 :php:meth:`Model::clear()`
 ==========================